 They are the only rhinos that are not endangered, although they have born the brunt of the surge in poaching in recent years.

 The northern white rhino once occurred in southern Chad, the Central African Republic, southwestern Sudan, northern Democratic Republic of the Congo (DRC), and northwestern Uganda.
 As recently as 1960, there were more than 2,000 remaining.

 However, poaching has led to their extinction in the wild.
 And now there are only 3 individuals left on earth - all of them in captivity.
 The future for this subspecies is very bleak.

 Southern white rhino: Botswana (re-introduced), Kenya (introduced), Namibia (re-introduced), South Africa, Swaziland (re-introduced), Zambia (introduced), Zimbabwe (re-introduced)

-Northern white rhino: Captivity (3 in a conservancy in Kenya; 1 in a zoo in USA)
+Northern white rhino: Captivity (3 in a conservancy in Kenya)

 Southern and East Africa